-This convention varies a little by culture; for example, in the United States it's usually chicken soup, and in Japanese works it's rice porridge (okayu) note The trope can also be justified by the soup having magical properties that can cure the sick character.
+This convention varies a little by culture; for example, in the United States it's usually chicken soup (particularly with Jewish families, leading to the nickname "Jewish penicillin"), and in Japanese works it's rice porridge (okayu) note The trope can also be justified by the soup having magical properties that can cure the sick character.

 There is an element of Truth in Television to this.
 Soup is, after all, rather nutritious (obviously necessary when fighting an illness) and the fact that it's mostly liquid makes it easier to be consumed and less likely to be vomited afterwards.
 In the case of a sore throat, the heat is soothing too.
 Since doctors often recommend that people consume lots of fluids while ill, a meal that is a fluid also helps follow those instructions.

 It's sometimes paired with Appetite = Health: a sick character won't be hungry at all and won't eat anything, but once they're getting better, they'll try eating soup in small amounts and gradually they'll get better.